ttse2021/clone12_2/README.md

 ##Description

-Dependency: cookbook aix 2.3.1
+Dependency: cookbook aix 2.3.1 chef_client: 13.9.1

+Note: This cookbook is heavily dependent on:
+ 'Cloning Oracle E-Business Suite Release 12.2 with Rapid Clone (Doc ID 1383621.1)' Please read this document to understand the tasks completed by this cookbook.

-oracle_ebs COOKBOOK Limitations:
+clone12_2 COOKBOOK Limitations:

   * Does not support Oracle Database RAC option.
   * Does not support a multi-tier/lpar installation.